MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 + Amount of memory used.
 + Quality of allocation.

-An issue with trying to optimize for these three things is that they can often times be at odds for example storing more metadata may allow for faster allocation and deallocation but this then leads to more memory being used than what was requested.
+An issue with trying to optimise for these three things is that they can often times be at odds for example storing more metadata may allow for faster allocation and deallocation but this then leads to more memory being used than what was requested.

 === Speed of Allocation